 - One thing you can start doing

-We sometimes rely on thought patterns that aren’t that add dissonance to relationships, especially in moment of stress.
+We sometimes rely on thought patterns that add dissonance to relationships, especially in moment of stress.
 For example, we’ll use language that is “all of nothing”, we’ll exaggerate with “that never works”, we get stuck in “we already tried that”.

 - Be solutions-focused: we rarely strike gold the first time around.
 Allow yourself, your team, and your members the opportunity to try things with a feeling of safety thanks to positive thinking.
 And if things don’t go as planned give yourself time to reflect (vs react) so that you’ll have space of mind to get creative; you’ll enjoy the pleasure of generating ideas and solutions.